 In Zion URC Church Hall • Every Monday • 4pm - 6pm

-Hambleton FoodShare is a community partnership between Northallerton Churches Together, Broadacres Housing Association, North Yorkshire County Council and Hambleton District Council
+Hambleton FoodShare is a community partnership between One Church Northallerton, Broadacres Housing Association, North Yorkshire County Council and Hambleton District Council

 We aim to provide a three day emergency food parcel to people in temporary financial crisis to prevent them from having to go hungry because of their various circumstances.
 This could be because they have lost their job, become incapacitated or the result of a delay in benefit payments.
 We also often see folk who are in work but can be in difficulties should their hours for reduced for example.
 The introduction of benefit changes by the Government has had an impact on many people and sadly, continues to do so.

-The volunteer-led Foodshare is operating from Zion United Reformed Church Hall, found between Swans jewelers and Kitsons butchers, off Northallerton High Street, every Monday between 4pm and 6pm.
+The volunteer-led Foodshare is operating from Zion United Reformed Church Hall, found between Swans jewellers and Kitsons butchers, off Northallerton High Street, every Monday between 4pm and 6pm.

 To receive emergency food help customers are welcome to come along on the first occasion to foodshare.
 After the first attendance folk are asked to obtain a voucher for further parcels.
 These can be obtained from one of our various referring agencies such as: Citizens Advice Bureau, Broadacres Housing Association, Hambleton District Council, North Yorkshire County Council, Jubilee debt advice and North Yorkshire Horizons.